-Marcus Murray is the son of an Army veteran and grew up throughout the United States, having spent the most time in Indianapolis.
+Marcus Murray’s father is a retired U.S. Army veteran, and his mother has been a nurse for over 35 years.
+He grew up throughout the United States, having spent the most time in Indianapolis.
 After completing four years of Air Force Junior Reserve Officers’ Training Corps in high school, Murray knew that a military career was a great fit for him.

-Murray served at Lackland Air Force Base in San Antonio, and Misawa Air Base in Japan.
-In October 2012, Murray was shot in a parking lot after attending the Circle City Classic and a family birthday in Indianapolis.
+Murray served at Lackland Air Force Base in San Antonio, and Misawa Air Base in Japan specializing in Transportation-Traffic Management.
+In October 2012, Murray was randomly shot in a parking lot after attending the Circle City Classic and a family birthday in Indianapolis.
 A bullet entered Murray’s right shoulder and ricocheted through his chest, severing his T-6/7 nerve and paralyzing him from the chest down.

-Annual Convention in May 2019, and began his one-year term on July 1, 2019.
-He says “Being elected as National Secretary is more than an honor.
+Murray was first elected as National Secretary of PVA in 2019.
+He was re-elected in May 2022 during the organization’s 76th Annual Convention, to begin a new, one-year term on July 1, 2022.
+He says, “Being elected as National Secretary is more than an honor.
 I can not only be a voice but also an asset for the future of the organization.”

-Murray has attended many National Veterans Wheelchair Games and participated in Wheelchair Basketball, air rifle and air pistol, 100m and 200m track, table tennis, and bowling.
-In addition to sports, his hobbies include traveling, photography, music, and learning about new things in technology and adaptive ideas.
+Murray is also active in sports and has been attending the National Veterans Wheelchair Games since 2014, participating in Wheelchair Basketball, air rifle and air pistol, 100m and 200m track, table tennis, bowling, Boccia, Wheelchair Lacrosse, and more.